daria-glebova/telegram-chat-analysis/README.md

 Hello!👋

-This project code allows you to quickly find out the descriptive statistics of a group chat in the Telegram messenger and display basic word clouds.
+This project code allows you to quickly find out the descriptive statistics of a group chat in the Telegram messenger and display basic word clouds using Python.

 ✨ Inspired by [thecleverprogrammer](https://thecleverprogrammer.com/2020/08/06/whatsapp-group-chat-analysis/) project!